 5. Use a Shipping Software Like ShipStation

-The final way you can save time and money on shipping is to use a shipping management system.
+The final way you can save time and money on shipping costs is to use a shipping management system.
 I know what you’re thinking, “Oh, was this all just a sales pitch for ShipStation?”
 Not exactly.

 The reason shipping softwares like ShipStation are so effective is because we save you time and money on order fulfillment.
 Features like rate calculators and batch shipping let you compare rates for all your carrier accounts in real time and then print all your labels at discounted rates together.
 This more than where your orders and carriers meet, it’s where saving time and money meet!
 If you use ShipStation, you get a free Stamps.com account that gives you Commercial Base Pricing rates at no additional cost.
 Getting your own Stamps.com account outside of ShipStation would be $17.99 a month.
 If you’d like to read more advantages of using a shipping software, check out our ebook that goes over everything you need to know.